magpylib/magpylib/docs/_pages/user_guide/docs/docs_fieldcomp.md

 import magpylib as magpy
 # All inputs and outputs in SI units

-# compute the cuboid field for 3 input instances
+# Compute the cuboid field for 3 input instances
 N = 3 # number of instances
 B = magpy.getB(
     sources='Cuboid',